hoangsonww/RecipeGenie-App/.github/CONTRIBUTING.md

 # Contributing to RecipeGenie App

-First and foremost, thank you for considering contributing to StickyNotes App!
+First and foremost, thank you for considering contributing to RecipeGenie!
 Your time and skills are valuable to us, and we appreciate any help you can provide to make this app better for everyone.
 Whether you're fixing a bug, adding a new feature, or improving the documentation, your contribution is essential.

 ## Code of Conduct